 This cycle repeats itself throughout the day, and during the night (if the baby is still taking night feeds) the cycle is simply EAT/SLEEP.
 The baby would eat and then go back down to sleep until he needed another feeding.

-For more on figuring out how long your baby should be awake (i.e. waketime duration), check out my post How to Lay your Baby Down Awake, but Drowsy where I elaborate on finding your baby’s sleep window in step number 1.
+For more on figuring out how long your baby should be awake (i.e. awake time duration), check out my post How to Lay your Baby Down Awake, but Drowsy where I elaborate on finding your baby’s sleep window.

 3. How does a schedule help sleep?